ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 ### Transparency

-In a public blockchain network**,** by default every member of the ecosystem can access all transactions stored in the chain.
+In a public blockchain network, by default every member of the ecosystem can access all transactions stored in the chain.
 They can even access smart contracts.

 An example of improved transparency is in the supply chain.